KelticDanor/xmp-SIDevo/README.md

 ### SIDId Support
 xmp-sidevo does not keep a copy of the SIDId database internally but a sidid.cfg file is included in the archive.
-Copy the sidid.cfg folder to wherever you point the HVSC DOCUMENTS/ path to or you can just leave it with the plugin should work as well.
+The sidid.cfg must be in the same location as the plugin.

 You can also download the latest sidid.cfg file from the SIDId GitHub here: https://github.com/cadaver/sidid